alyssamonera/project-2/README.md

 * As mentioned above, Calliope uses the [Summernote rich text editor](https://summernote.org/) for all prompts and stories.

 * It also uses [Bootstrap](https://getbootstrap.com/) as a CSS framework.

+* The front page utilizes [the FavQs API](https://favqs.com/api) to get and display random inspirational quotes.

 ### Approaches Taken